Graduate Counseling Program FAQ

 What is the cost per credit at Hofstra for graduate courses?

 The rates for graduate courses per credit may change on a yearly basis.
-For up to date information contact the Graduate Admissions Office at (516) 463- 6600.
+Visit the Bursar site for up to date information.

 Are there scholarships that students can apply for?